30 November - 14 February 2023

 Describe the infrastructure in such a way that a person who is not familiar with the subject can understand it.
 Please use the following items as the starting point:

 - Describe the planned operation and its scientific goal within the framework for the grant.

 - Highlight the (new) opportunities it offers Swedish research, innovation and societal benefit.

 - Explain in what way the (new) knowledge may be important.

-The description may cover a maximum of 4 500 characters including blank spaces.
-This is approximately one A4 page in Arial, font size 11, single line spacing.
+The text must be in Swedish and cover a maximum of 2 000 characters including blank spaces.
+This is approximately one half of an A4 page in Arial, font size 11, single line spacing.

 Choose the area or infrastructure the application relates to.

 Reflect on the ethical issues that may arise for the infrastructure’s activities, and describe these.
 Describe also the planning for addressing ethical dilemmas that may arise.
 If no ethical issues are raised, please justify this.